Mode8fx/GCDemoDiscTool/README.md

 ![](https://github.com/GateGuy/GCDemoDiscTool/blob/main/screenshot.png)

 ### Features
-- Add any Gamecube ISO/GCM file to a demo disc, along with the appropriate menu graphics (icons, etc.)
+- Add any Gamecube ISO/GCM/TGC file to a demo disc, along with the appropriate menu graphics (icons, etc.), or you can use default graphics
 - Inject a GBA ROM (16 MB or less) into the official GBA emulator found on some demo discs
 - Inject a GBA ROM (256 KB or less) into the GBA demo found on the Preview Disc for transfer to a GBA using the link cable
 - Optionally set a timer or disable use of the memory card on a per-game basis, like the original kiosks